This post may contain affiliate links. Please read our disclosure policy.

 top view creamy shrimp salad with peas and celery in a white bowl

-If you love cold shrimp salads you will love this creamy and healthy shrimp salad recipe.
+If you love cold shrimp salads you will love this creamy and simple shrimp salad recipe.
 With the right amount of veggies and protein, it can be served as a side dish or an appetizer.
 Tender and delicious shrimp with each bite, this shrimp salad is very nutritious and flavorful.
 The shrimp is cooked first and then tossed with a creamy citrus mustard dressing.
 The celery adds a nice crunch to this shrimp salad.
 It is low in carbs and high in protein.

 • Tasty: You will love the flavor of this shrimp salad.
 The creamy mustard dressing is simple but yet bursting with flavor.